 |Residential Controlled Electric Water Heater Program||Billed at lower off-peak rate|

 |Commercial/Industrial Lighting Retrofit Program||50% up to specified limit for customer group|

 Energy Saving Rebates and Programs

-NMLD is pleased to offer its customers rebates on selected energy efficient ENERGY STAR refrigerators, central air conditioners, washing machines, dishwashers, unit air conditioners, computers, monitors, or televisions.
+NMLD is pleased to offer its customer rebates on selected energy efficient ENERGY STAR refrigerators, washing machines, dehumidifiers, electric or heat pump water heaters, programmable thermostats, and Smart/Wi-Fi thermostats.
 The Department of Energy (DOE) has verified that ENERGY STAR appliances are significantly more energy efficient than comparable models.
-Applications are available at our offices located at 206 Central Street or download the 2019 NMLD Rebate Application.
+Applications are available at our offices located at 206 Central Street or download the 2019 NMLD Appliance Rebate Application.

 Energy New England (ENE) provides conservation services for the residential customers of its partnering utilities.
 ENE’s highly trained and experienced Residential Energy Advisors can examine your home and identify heating, lighting, and weatherization opportunities to be more efficient and save money on your utility bills.